paulienleeuwenburgh/paulienleeuwenburgh/README.md

 Today is April 13 - 2024

-- 🔭 I’m currently working on a data platform at my client
+- 🔭 I’m currently working on a Microsoft Fabric Solutions project
-- 🌱 I’m currently learning for github actions exam
+- 🌱 I’m currently learning to build yaml-pipelines
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about movies or formula1